n8n-io/n8n-docs/docs/code-examples/expressions/jmespath.md

 ### An alternative to arrow functions

-You can't use arrow functions in expressions.
-This means you can't easily do things like looking for an item with a specific key.

 For example, generate some input data by returning the below code from the Code node:

 ```js